 Step 3: The computer will calculate the average speed of your reflex and you will be given a print out to review with your doctor.

 The optimal range is between 50 and 100 milliseconds.
-Values between 101 and 135 can be slight low thyroid issues.
+Values between 101 and 135 can be slightly low thyroid issues.
 Values over 136 milliseconds indicate the likelihood of hypothyroidism (low thyroid).
-Values less than 50 milliseconds can suggest towards hyperthyroidism (high thyroid).
+Values less than 50 milliseconds can suggest hyperthyroidism (high thyroid).

 It’s that easy!
 In a matter of 4 minutes, you will have a great idea where your thyroid and metabolism stands.